 - muscle spasms

-Call 911 if you experience any of these more serious symptoms.
+Call 911 or your local emergency services if you experience any of these more serious symptoms.

-Spiders usually prey on insects, not humans, but they will bite if they feel threatened, even if you don’t realize that you’ve done anything to scare them.
+Spiders usually prey on insects, not humans.
+However, they’ll bite if they feel threatened, even if you don’t realize that you’ve done anything to scare them.